microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 ### Customer situation

 Contoso, Ltd. has major holdings in one of the world’s most important oil-producing regions.
 To overcome the challenges of monitoring and optimizing a vast number of widely dispersed field assets, Contoso, Ltd. is looking to streamline its operations with IoT solutions.
-They want to deploy IoT technologies to electronically collect data and use cloud based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.
+They want to deploy IoT technologies to electronically collect data and use cloud-based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.

 Their environments are very tough environments in which to work.
 The climate is hot, harsh, and unforgiving, and oil wells are often spaced many miles apart, so field technicians can spend much of their day just driving from one to another.
 Cellular and radio reception is spotty at best, so collecting data about well conditions and performance typically involves manually writing down information.
 The technician must then make the long trek to the central office at the end of the day to upload the data for analysis.
 With such remote situations, a key concern for Contoso is not only how they manage these remote devices, but more broadly how they secure the complete solution that encompasses the physical device, the software on the device, the services processing the data in the cloud and the network connecting it all.

-Contoso plans to tie in to existing sensors at the well head that monitor key system parameters like temperatures, pressures, and flow rates.
+Contoso plans to tie into existing sensors at the well head that monitor key system parameters like temperatures, pressures, and flow rates.
 They will deploy gateway devices route device data for processing, storage and analytics.
 Internal IT staff and engineers want to visualize the high-resolution data and deliver near real-time analyses.
 The company is placing a premium on flexibility and ease of use, with security as a fundamental.

 In addition, they would also like see the solution yield benefits to their workers in the field.
 “The field technicians and lease operators already have tools on their phones that they use every day to see what a well is doing,” explains Miles Strom.
 “Our goal is to connect these tools to live data from the IoT sensors.
 So, instead of seeing low-resolution volumes or flow rates, they’ll see what is happening in real time.
 This way they can respond immediately to problems that lead to downtime or maintenance issues.”